 - Carrying a load that exceeds weight limits for the truck

-- Neglecting to secure the truck’s cargo properly, allowing it to shift and create instability
+- Neglecting to secure the truck’s cargo properly

 - Failing to properly attach the trailer to the tractor

 - Speeding or driving too fast for conditions

 - Use of alcohol or of drugs, whether illegal, prescription, or over-the-counter